 Let's stay out of the weeds and focus on those tied to anxiety in research.

-You'll usually recognize them by "IL" in the beginning which stands for interleukin.
+You'll usually recognize them by "IL" at the beginning which stands for interleukin.

 Let's hit some highlights.

 We're going to combine IL-1 and our last section on oligodendrocytes:

 Meghan Jones, of the University of North Carolina, found chronically stressed mice possessed elevated levels of a molecule called interleukin-1-β (IL-1) in the astrocytes of the hippocampus, a brain area critical to learning and memory.

 The hippocampus is key to anxiety and depression (See CBD and hippocampus neurogenesis here).

 SO...IL-1.
 That's on our radar.

 On the flip side, IL-10 is protective and anti-inflammatory.